 1.4.13 Please allow plenty of time for your advertising copy to be assessed.
 PAGB processes copy in the order in which it is received.
-Although we aim to review advertising copy within one working day of receipt, we do not promise or guarantee to do so.
+Although we aim to review advertising copy within two working days of receipt, we do not promise or guarantee to do so.
 Advertisers should note that large or complicated pieces of copy, or claims requiring detailed consideration of supporting evidence, take longer to assess.
 PAGB aims to review websites within five working days.
 The same timescales apply to each subsequent occasion on which the advertisement is sent back to PAGB with revisions.
 1.4.14 As there are various stages involved in the approval process, member companies and their agencies are advised to submit all advertising and supporting evidence as early as possible.
 If all relevant data are submitted together, PAGB is better placed to provide feedback quickly.

-Medical and legal opinion1.4.15 Member companies are reminded to allow for extra time in which PAGB can obtain an expert medical or legal opinion.
+Medical and legal opinion 1.4.15 Member companies are reminded to allow for extra time in which PAGB can obtain an expert medical or legal opinion.
 This is particularly important for new products or where new claims are being submitted.
 In such cases, please allow five working days for PAGB to obtain an opinion on the proposed claims.
 (Please refer to rule 5 on providing evidence in support of claims.)

-TIPS ON SPEEDING UP THE PROCESS

-Evidence

-1.4.16 Please submit the evidence with the advertisement (Please refer to rule 5, for details) and remember to check the proposed advertisement against the consumer checklist before submitting.
+TIPS ON SPEEDING UP THE PROCESS Evidence 1.4.16 Please submit the evidence with the advertisement (Please refer to rule 5, for details) and remember to check the proposed advertisement against the consumer checklist before submitting.
 (Please refer to the Consumer Code checklist.
 Companies should also refer to section 1.5.15 for details of essential information in consumer advertising.)

-Highlight changes1.4.17 If you are re-submitting advertising to PAGB, please highlight the changes.
+Highlight changes 1.4.17 If you are re-submitting advertising to PAGB, please highlight the changes.
 This makes it much quicker for PAGB to respond to your enquiry.
 Highlighting changes is essential when submitting website alterations and updates.
 List of agreed claims 1.4.18 When planning advertising for new products, companies may find it useful to submit a list of proposed claims, together with supporting evidence.
 Agreeing the claims in advance will make it quicker for PAGB to review subsequent advertising copy.
 Please note that the acceptability of individual claims will depend on the context in which they are used.

-MEMBERS' RESPONSIBILITIES

-1.4.19 Member companies remain obliged to ensure that their advertising complies in all respects with all applicable legal, regulatory and self-regulatory requirements and any relevant product authorisation.
+MEMBERS' RESPONSIBILITIES 1.4.19 Member companies remain obliged to ensure that their advertising complies in all respects with all applicable legal, regulatory and self-regulatory requirements and any relevant product authorisation.
 PAGB approval is only one element of member companies' necessary due diligence.
+Further advice on non-broadcast advertising claims is available from CAP, which offers a free advice service.
+Advertisers are advised to consult the advice on the CAP website, and to refer to the Consumer Protection regulations (Department for Business Energy and Industrial Strategy).
 1.4.20 PAGB approval is given on the basis of PAGB's understanding and knowledge of relevant requirements and practice and on the information available to PAGB at the time of approval.
 This includes any evidence provided to PAGB by the relevant member company or on its behalf.
 Relevant requirements (and their interpretation) may change from time to time and their application and interpretation are a matter for the appropriate regulatory authorities and/or the courts.
 It is member companies' responsibility to respond to, or seek fresh approvals as a result of changes in relevant requirements (and/or their interpretation by the appropriate regulatory authorities or the courts) and/or in available evidence.

 (Please refer to section 1.4.21, below for further details.)